HoangTuanKiet/gather_student/README.md

-# To run application, you need follow step below:
+# To run application, follow steps below:
 1. Config your MySql account to connect with MySql Server in application.properties
 2. Build Spring Boot Project with Maven